Thomas-Mewily/hexga/hexga/engine/hexga_engine_window/README.md

 It is subject to **breaking changes** in future releases.
 Use it at your own risk, and keep in mind that the API may change in future versions.

-## HexGa Engine
+## HexGa Engine Window

-Hexga Game Engine
+Window handling interface for the Hexga Engine.
-Add featured on top of the Hexga Game Engine Core
+This crate don't contain any platform specific implementation.

 Mainly based/inspired based on the [MiniQuad crate](https://github.com/not-fl3/miniquad) Not finished yet / work in progress...